craigouma/Adaptive-AI-Job-Application/README.md

 - Verify your Supabase URL and keys are correct
 - Check that your Groq API key is valid
 - Ensure edge functions are deployed
+- Verify your lingo.dev API key is set in Supabase Edge Functions

+**Translation Issues**
+- Check that the `translate` Edge Function is deployed
+- Verify `LINGO_API_KEY` is set in Supabase Edge Functions
+- Check lingo.dev service status for any outages
+- Ensure your lingo.dev API key has sufficient credits

 **Database Errors**
 - Verify the applications table exists